Longtime Companion: Critical reception

 The film received overwhelmingly positive reviews from critics.
-Rotten Tomatoes reports a score of 91% based on 22 reviews with an average rating of 7.7/10.
+Rotten Tomatoes reports a score of 92% based on 24 reviews with an average rating of 7.7/10.
 The site's consensus reads, "Longtime Companion is a sensitive ensemble AIDS drama, lensed with sympathy which builds to a moving finale".

 Roger Ebert wrote “Longtime Companion is about friendship and loyalty about finding the courage to be helpful and the humility to be helped.”
 Peter Travers from Rolling Stone commented “Funny, Touching and Vital, Longtime Companion is the best American movie so far this year.
-It is also, astonishingly, the first major feature to detail the gay community’s battle against the AIDS epidemic.”
+It is also, astonishingly, the first major feature to detail the gay community's battle against the AIDS epidemic.”
+Leonard Maltin was complimentary: "Craig Lucas' script is insightful, heart-wrenching, and funny.
+Entire cast is excellent, especially Davison."

 Awards and nominations

 The film was screened in the Un Certain Regard section at the 1990 Cannes Film Festival.